 Interest on the 2005 Series A Bonds is payable semi-annually on June 1 and December 1 of each year.
 The bonds maturing on or before December 1, 2015 are not subject to optional redemption prior to maturity except under extraordinary circumstances.
 Bonds maturing on or after December 1, 2016 are subject to optional redemption in whole or in part on December 1, 2015.
-The bonds are secured by the funds, certain mortgaged property and all rights, titles and interests of the Authority as stated in the lease agreements, including all basic rent payments, investment earnings on the funds and any other income derived by the Authority with respect to the lease.
+The bonds are secured by the funds, user charges and all rights, titles and interests of the Authority as lessor, including all basic lease payments, investment earnings on the funds and any other income derived by the Authority with respect to the lease.
+As of June 30, 2018, these bonds were paid off.

 Interest on the 2006 Series A Bonds is payable semi-annually on June 1 and December 1 of each year.
 The bonds maturing on or before December 1, 2014 are not subject to optional redemption prior to maturity except under extraordinary circumstances.
 Bonds maturing on or after December 1, 2015 are subject to optional redemption in whole or in part on December 1, 2014.
 The bonds are secured by the funds, user charges and all rights, titles and interests of the Authority as lessor, including all basic lease payments, investment earnings on the funds and any other income derived by the Authority with respect to the lease.
+As of June 30, 2018, these bonds were paid off.